 Also, try to analyse your project for possible risk factors and factor these in when you do your insulation estimation.
 Developing a risk and contingency plan is an important aspect of project planning.

-Putting together a bid proposal:
+construction estimating, Putting together a bid proposal:

 Now that you have your estimate for the project, get started on preparing a proposal.
 A building proposal must explain in clear, simple language and unambiguous terms what is included in your bid price.